What do I do if I am Canadian?

 RV/Campers can expect to arrive to assigned area the last week of September.
 Start dates may vary depending on seasonal weather conditions.
-A Workamper Liaison will keep all Sugar Beet Associates informed on important training and start dates.
+A Workamper Coordinator will keep all Sugar Beet Associates informed on important training and start dates.

 What documents are acceptable to prove eligibility to work in the US?

 In order for any application to be fully processed an applicant must be able to produce acceptable work eligibility documents.
 For more information on what documents are acceptable please visit the U.S. Citizenship and Immigration Services Website.
 You can find document requirements on page 5.